phicus/krill-user-guide/docs/src/krill2/isp-customer/customers.md

 ---
 # ISP Customer | Customers

-Desde la vista principal de Customers se muestra el listado de éstos agrupados por Realm (puede haber uno o más Realms) y en él podemos hacer cambios masivos seleccionando varios a la vez.
+From the main Customer's view the customers list is displayed grouped by Realm (the network can have one or more realms), there we can make massive changes selecting more than one customer at a time.

 ![ISP Customer Dashboard](@images/krill2/isp-customer/0102.png)

-El customer es la persona física o entidad de la que colgará el CPE.
-Para dar de alta un CPE tiene que haber un customer al que asociarlo.
-Típicamente los clientes de la ISP.
+The customer is the person or entity that will use the CPE.
+To register a CPE must exist a customer to associate it.
+They are tipically the ISP customers.

 ![ISP Customer Edition](@images/krill2/isp-customer/0103.png)

-Los campos disponibles para dar de alta un customer son:
+The blanks available to register a new customer are:

-- **Name**: nombre del cliente.
+- **Name**: customer's name.
-- **Surname**: apellidos del cliente.
+- **Surname**: customer's surname.
-- **External ID**: identificador externo del cliente, por ejemplo DNI/NIE o ID del CRM.
+- **External ID**: external customer's identification number, such as DNI/NIE or CRM's ID.
-- **Address**: la dirección del cliente (no la de los futuros CPEs).
+- **Address**: customer's address (not necessarily the same where the CPE will be installed).
-- **City**: aquí aparecerán las localidades y barrios que tengamos definidos (sólo es seleccionar).
+- **City**: here the locations and neighborhoods that we have defined will appear (it's only select the right one).
-- **Country**: el país del cliente.
+- **Country**: customer's country.
-- **Comment**: algo que nos ayude a la hora de contactar con el cliente ¿un número de teléfono?
+- **Comment**: something that helps us if we need to contact the customer such as a phone number.

-Desde un customer ya creado podemos acceder a sus CPEs directamente pulsando sobre la pestaña CPEs
+From an existing customer we can access its CPEs by clicking the CPEs tab.

 ![ISP Customer CPEs](@images/krill2/isp-customer/0104.png)